Hotels, Hotels - Design, New York

 For further relaxation, there is also a guests-only fitness and renewal centre with a gym, sauna and treatments rooms

-Photos by Cherie City and Thompson LES
+Photos by Cherie City and SIXTY LES

 No Comments